-Would shoppers be ok with metal detectors?
+Would shoppers be OK with metal detectors?

 WICHITA, Kan.
-(KSNW) – Following a teen shooting in a very public space in Wichita, KSN asked parents if they would be in favor of metal detectors in places like Towne East Mall.
+(KSNW) – Following a deadly shooting at Towne East Square, KSN News asked parents if they would be in favor of metal detectors.

-KSN reached out to Towne East Mall owners, Simon Properties, on Sunday to see if the company would have any interest in putting metal detectors at main entrances.
-As of Sunday evening corporate officials had not yet returned calls or emails about the idea.
+KSN reached out to Simon Properties, the owner of Towne East Square, Sunday to see if the company would be interested in putting metal detectors at main entrances.
+As of Sunday evening, corporate officials had not yet returned calls or emails about the idea.

 KSN wanted to ask about the possibility, what other properties Simon Properties has that use metal detectors and the cost associated with the concept.